2020 | Global Sustainable Technology & Innovation Conference (G-STIC)

 - Diverse Team

 Questions?
 Contact Us.

-IEEE is a thought leader in the UN Social Development Goals with its mission of “Technology for the Benefit of Humanity”.
+IEEE is a thought leader in the UN Sustainable Development Goals with its mission of “Technology for the Benefit of Humanity”.
 But IEEE doesn’t just think and talk about the SDGs, we also act on them.